diliadis/DeepMTP/README.md

 ## Logging results
 DeepMTP offers multiple options for saving and logging performance metrics and other configuration-related info.

-### Just printing to a .txt. file
+### Just printing to .txt file
-The default "logging" approach writes 3 semi-structured tables to a three file.
-This is saved automatically to a `summary.txt` file in the experiment sub-folder of the `results_path` directory.
+The default "logging" approach writes 3 semi-structured tables to a `summary.txt` file in the experiment sub-folder of the `results_path` directory.
 <p align="center"><img src="images/summary_screenshot.png" alt="logo" height="400"/></p>

 ### Tensorboard
 The second option uses the tensorboard tool.
-This is best suited for users who want to keep the results locally.
+This is best suited for users who want to keep the results locally while also having plots and experiment comparisons.
 Setting `use_tensorboard_logger=True` will save the necessary files in the `results_path`.
 To start up the tensorboard the user just has to run `tensorboard --logdir=runs` in a terminal where `runs` is set to the `results_path` value (by default is set to `./results/`).
 If not errors are displayed the user will be automatically redirected to a web browser displaying something similar to the screenshot below:
 <p align="center"><img src="images/tensorboard_screenshot.png" alt="logo" height="400"/></p>

 ### Weights & Biases